rt5604/react-native-maps-navigation/README.md

 # react-native-maps-navigation

+Bug fix for react-native version 0.60.0 and the above.
 Enhances React Native Maps with Realtime Navigation.

 `Please note that this module is usable but still under heavy development.
 Some properties and/or component names might change without notice.`